More Slideshows from eMedicineHealth

 Symptoms of PMS: Cravings

-Many women develop specific cravings when PMS strikes, usually for sweet, starchy foods like chocolate cake.
-The reasons for this are not well understood.
-Other women may lose their appetite or develop an upset stomach.
+Many women get specific cravings when PMS strikes, often for sweet or salty foods like chocolate cake.
+The reasons for this aren't really clear.
+Other women may lose their appetite or get an upset stomach.
 Bloating and constipation are also common.

 Symptoms of PMS: Acne